-Altagracia is a more authentic, historical town situated on the north eastern side of Concepción.
-In this quaint little town, you will find a lovely relaxed atmosphere, some of the biggest examples of stone idols and an archeological museum.
-There is also a number of local eateries and bars.
+Altagracia is a more authentic, historical town situated on the northeastern side of Concepción.
+In this quaint little town, you will find a lovely relaxed atmosphere, some of the biggest examples of stone idols and an archaeological museum.
+There is also some nice low key local eateries and bars.

 Hire A Bike Or Scooter – Take in the sights, see the villages and meet the people.

-Tours or guides are more expensive than anywhere else in Nicaragua, but still reasonable.
+Tours or guides on Ometepe Island are more expensive than anywhere else in Nicaragua but still reasonable.

-There are Ferries operating daily (except Sundays) from San Jorge (weather dependent) A one hour journey will cost ~ $3 USD per person and ~ $25 USD per person with car.
+There are Ferries operating daily (except Sundays) from San Jorge (weather dependent) A one hour journey will cost ~ USD $3 per person and ~ USD $25 per person with a car.

 There are also ferries operating between Granada (Tues/Fri) and San Carlos, Rio San Juan (Mon/Thurs) that stop at Ometepe (Altagracia) twice weekly.
 This is an overnight ferry ~ 11 hours San Carlos- Ometepe.

 A 1st class ticket costs around $9 ($4-second class).
 This gives you access to the AC cabin on the 1st class deck where you can watch TV, or hang your hammock (if you have one).
 There is no sleeping accommodation on the vessel.

 La Costeña Airlines operate flights to Ometepe from Managua and San Carlos on Thursday and Sunday.
 Expect ~USD $50 for a one way ticket.